Baby Corn Manchurian

 - 1 tablespoon corn flour

 - Wash baby corn.
-Slit lengthwise, and cut into 2 pieces.
+Slit lengthwise, and cut into two pieces.

-- Take all purpose flour, rice flour, red chili powder, corn flour, 1 tbsp soy sauce, and salt in a mixing bowl.
+- Add all-purpose flour, rice flour, red chili powder, corn flour, 1 tablespoon of the soy sauce, and salt in a mixing bowl.
 Add water and form a batter of medium-thick consistency.
 It should be neither thick, nor thin.

 - Heat oil for deep frying.
 Dip baby corn pieces in the batter, and fry them in batches.
-I didn't pre-cook them.
-Hence, they took longer to fry.
+I do not pre-cook these.
+Hence, they take longer to fry.
 Turn them occasionally to ensure uniform frying.
 Lower the fire once they are crispy.
 Remove them to an absorbent paper towel.
 Frying may take about 6-8 minutes per batch.
 Finish frying all of the baby corn.

-- Heat 1 1/2 tbsp oil in a wok or deep bottomed kadhai.
+- Heat 1 1/2 tablespoons oil in a wok or deep-bottomed kadhai.
 Throw in the chopped onion.
-Saute till it turns golden.
+Saute until it turns golden.
 Add chopped ginger, green chili, and garlic.
-Continue sauteing for 30 seconds.
+Continue sautéing for 30 seconds.

-- Add 2 tbsp soy sauce and some salt.
-Be careful while adding salt, because soy sauce and fried baby corn already has salt in it.
+- Add 2 tablespoons soy sauce and some salt.
+Be careful while adding salt—the soy sauce and fried baby corn already contain quite a bit of salt.

-- Mix a tbsp corn flour with quarter cup water.
+- Mix a tablespoon corn flour with 1/4 cup water.
 Pour the mix into the kadhai.
 Mix well.
 Add chopped spring onion.
 Let the contents boil for 1/2 minute on a low fire.
 Add fried baby corn and sugar.
-Press and mix them properly; so that the spices coat evenly on the fried baby corn.
+Press and mix them properly so that the spices coat evenly on the fried baby corn.
 Turn off the fire.
-Transfer the yummy baby corn Manchurian to the serving bowls.
+Transfer the yummy baby corn Manchurian to serving bowls.

-- Serve them hot with tomato sauce.
+- Serve these hot with tomato sauce.
 Enjoy the heavenly taste!

-- Adding sugar in the recipe is optional.
+- Adding sugar in this recipe is optional.
 If you're looking for a glazed/caramelized look for your final product, add a small quantity of sugar in the last stages of making the Manchurian.

 - Adding rice flour in the batter makes the Manchurian crispier.